 Colorful emotions and fine humor: art exhibition in Wörgl until October 6th

-In the gallery on the town square in Wörgl, fascinating works of art by the two talented artists Wilhelm Lietscher and Adi Haaser can still be seen until Sunday, October 6, 2024.
-The exhibition was opened on October 4, 2024 by Mayor Michael Riedhart and attracted numerous art lovers and interested parties.
-The city gallery was well filled to the vernissage.
+Fascinating works of art by the two talented artists Wilhelm Lientscher and Adi Haaser can be seen in the gallery on the town square in Wörgl until Sunday, October 6, 2024.
+The exhibition was opened by Mayor Michael Riedhart on October 4, 2024 and attracted numerous art lovers and interested parties.
+The city gallery was well filled for the vernissage.

-Wilhelm Lietscher, born in Innsbruck in 1955, is an experienced painter who completed his training in pastel painting under the guidance of Prof. Siegfried N. Amerstorfer.
-His works are characterized by deep colors and emotional topics.
-In his current exhibition, Lientscher deals with femininity and complements this with abstract motifs and landscapes.
-He also said that art was more for him than just the visible picture; It includes "stored energies, emotions and life experiences", which can also be found in the viewer.
+Wilhelm Lientscher, born in Innsbruck in 1955, is an experienced painter who completed his training in pastel painting under the guidance of Prof. Siegfried N. Amerstorfer.
+His works are characterized by deep colors and emotional themes.
+In his current exhibition, Lientscher addresses femininity and complements this with abstract motifs and landscapes.
+He said that for him art was more than just the visible image; it includes “stored energies, emotions and life experiences” that can also resonate with the viewer.

 In contrast, Adi Haaser expresses his creativity in a playful way.
-The trained graphic artist and owner of the Haaser & Haaser advertising agency has already made a name for the Wörgler art scene.
-With fine black and white lines and a touch of humor, he often conjures up a smile in the faces of the viewers in his drawings.
-Haaser was inspired by the encounter with little Hannah at a wedding, which led him to his exhibition motto "young farmer".
+The trained graphic designer and owner of the advertising agency Haaser & Haaser has already made a name for himself in the Wörgl art scene.
+With fine black and white lines and a touch of humor, his drawings often conjure up a smile on the faces of viewers.
+Haaser was inspired by meeting little Hannah at a wedding, which led him to his exhibition motto “Young Farmers’ Women”.

-The vernissage attracted numerous guests, including artists, club members and prominent personalities of Wörgler politics, such as former mayor Hedi Wechner and municipal councilor German Deutsch.
-The next exhibition, organized by the Polylog association under the topic of "agriculture and art", will be shown in the same gallery from November 15, 2024 to January 11, 2025.
+The vernissage attracted numerous guests, including artists, club members and prominent figures in Wörgl politics, such as former mayor Hedi Wechner and local councilor Andreas Deutsch.
+The next exhibition, organized by the Polylog association under the theme “Agriculture and Art”, will be shown in the same gallery from November 15, 2024 to January 11, 2025.

-The exhibition by Lietscher and Haaser can be visited on Saturday from 10 a.m. to 5 p.m. and on Sunday, October 6, 2024, from 10 a.m. to 4 p.m.
+Lientscher and Haaser's exhibition can be visited on Saturday from 10 a.m. to 5 p.m. and on Sunday, October 6, 2024, from 10 a.m. to 4 p.m.
 A unique experience for all art lovers in Wörgl!